 First Home Owner Grant

-If you are buying or building a new home in Victoria valued up to $750,000, you may be eligible for a First Home Owner Grant (FHOG).
-A $10,000 FHOG is available when you buy or build your first new home in metropolitan Melbourne.
-The FHOG increases to $20,000 for new homes built in regional Victoria, which includes areas such as Geelong.
-There’s no time like the present to find out more as these grants currently apply to contracts signed up to 30 June 2020.
+In addition to the above $25K, if you are a First Home Buyer, buying or building a new home in Victoria valued up to $750,000, you may be eligible for a First Home Owner Grant (FHOG).
+A $10,000 FHOG is available when you buy or build your first home in metropolitan Melbourne.
+The FHOG increases to $20,000 for homes in regional Victoria, which includes areas such as Geelong.
+These grants are applicable if you are building a new home, or if you are a purchasing a home that is less than 5 years old and has not been sold as a residential premises before.
+This means for Victorian First Home Buyers, you could get up to $35,000 worth of grant to build your new home!

 In addition to the FHOG you may also be eligible for savings on stamp duty, such as a duty exemption or concession.

-Click here to find out more about the First Home Buyer Duty Reduction.
+Click here to find out more about the first home-buyer duty exemption or concession

 Please note you must meet the eligibility requirements to apply for the release of these amounts.